heyimalaap/UNMASQUE/README.md

 ### Running Unmasque
 Open `mysite/unmasque/src/main_cmd.py` file.
 This script has one default input specified.
 Change this query to try Unmasque for various inputs.
+`test.util` package has `queries.py` file, containing few sample queries.
+Any of them can be used for testing.

+#### From Command Line:
 Change current directory to `mysite`.
 Use the following command:
 `python -m unmasque.src.main_cmd`

+#### From IDE:
+the `main` function in main_cmd.py can be run from the IDE.

+(Current code uses relative imports in main_cmd.py script.
+If that causes import related error while trying to run from IDE, please change the imports to absolute.)